 Below we have created a small guide for you on how to perform a massage of the trigger points in the neck specifically on yourself.

 First of all, you should find your trigger points in the neck and locate them precisely.
-We have already explained how to do this in the text section above.
+We have already explained how to do this in the section above. -

-Now press the point for about 40 to 60 seconds.
-It is important that you keep to this time period, otherwise the muscles will contract again too quickly.
-If you still do not find sufficient relaxation after 60 seconds, simply extend the time of pressure.
+Now press on the point for around 40 to 60 seconds.
+It is important that you keep to this time, otherwise the muscles will contract again too quickly.
+If you are still not sufficiently relaxed after 60 seconds, simply extend the time you apply pressure. -

 Up to three repetitions of the pressure massage are possible and useful.
-However, take a break every two to three days and allow your muscles a recovery time.
+However, take a break every two to three days and give your muscles time to regenerate.

 How quickly does the massage help against pain in the neck?